stonelaiz/stonelaiz.github.io/README.md

 - #### Markdown

   Markdown is a markup language that can be written by a common text editor.
 Through simple markup syntax, it can make common text content have a certain format, and for GitHub, we will choose GitHub format.
-Also this is a[tutorial](https://www.markdowntutorial.com/) for how to use Markdown, it is easy to learn, highly recommended.
+Also this is a [tutorial](https://www.markdowntutorial.com/) for how to use Markdown, it is easy to learn, highly recommended.

 - #### Markdown Editor

-  Typora, Atom, VScode or MarkdownPad.
+  There are many Markdown Editor on the internet, like Typora, Atom, VScode or MarkdownPad.

-  For this file we use [Typora](https://typora.io/).
+  For this file we use [Typora](https://typora.io/), because it easier to use, and their website design is great!

 - #### GitHub Account

-  If you want to post a resume on GitHub, you have to have a GitHub Account!
+  If you want to post a resume on GitHub, you have to have a GitHub Account.

 - #### [GitHub Pages](https://pages.github.com/)